Toward Invisible CAM: Why the Future of Making Demands the Disappearance of Manufacturing Complexity

 For 3D parts, all three dimensions are known the moment the file is loaded.
 In most cases, only the object being machined is present in the file, and it should take no more than one or two prompts to locate that object within the raw stock dimensions already provided.

-The CAM engine should not ask the user to identify faces, choose strategies, or define machining regions.
+The CAM engine shouldn't ask the user to identify faces, choose strategies, or define machining regions.
 The part already contains all of that information.
 The system simply needs to read it and analyze the necessary work from the combination of the stock area and supplied object.

 Users already know what they want.
 Those go something like the entries in the following list.